NixOS/SC-election-2024/ec/process.md

 - Commit the CoI disclosure to the private repo and reply to the email with
   ```
   Thank you, we have received your conflicts of interest disclosure.
-  Once at least 3 nomination endorsements satisfy the conflicts of interest restriction,
-  we will post a comment on the nomination.
   ```
 - For all PRs the endorser was involved with (search for `involves:someUser`) that have at least 3 endorsements on the PR, initiate the [decision process](#decision-process) to decide over whether there are enough non-conflicting endorsements.